pulumi/pulumi-vscode-copilot/README.md

 - Troubleshoot errors and optimize configurations
 - Author and deploy Pulumi IaC more effectively

+This extension brings Pulumi Copilot into your IDE to:

+- Suggest infrastructure code based on a natural language prompt like "create an AKS cluster in the East US region."
+- Answer questions about infrastructure managed by Pulumi like "what is my oldest MySQL DB?" and "has this code been deployed?"
+- Translate infrastructure code from other tools (YAML, HCL, JSON, bicep) into programming languages (TypeScript, .NET, Java, Python, Golang)

 _Note_: this extension is in public beta.
 If you have suggestions for features or find bugs, please open an issue.

 ![Demo](images/docs/copilot_demo.gif)